-- Life Systems: Needs and Characteristics of Living Things - Matter and Energy: Energy in Our Lives - Structures and Mechanisms: Everyday Materials, Objects, and Structures - Earth and Space Systems: Daily and Seasonal Changes
+- Life Systems: Growth and Changes in Animals - Matter and Energy: Properties of Liquids and Solids - Structures and Mechanisms: Simple Machines and Movement - Earth and Space Systems: Air and Water in the Environment

 The units relate directly to the strands, expectations, fundamental concepts, and big ideas outlined in The Ontario Curriculum, Grades 1-8: Science and Technology (2022) document.
 Each unit opens with About This Unit, an introduction to the unit that summarizes the general goals for the unit.
 About This Unit provides background information for teachers, planning tips, and lists of vocabulary related to the unit, as well as other pertinent information such as how to embed Indigenous perspectives into student learning.